 TOP TIP: The bananas foster and chocolate lava cake are worth indulging if you can save room.

-If you are craving sweets, don’t miss JoMa’s small batch artisan ice cream.
+If you are craving sweets, don’t miss JoMa’s small batch artisan ice cream in downtown Murphys, California.
 Need something that won’t melt – you can also order fresh baked cookies or cookie dough to go.

 TOP TIP: Try the Salty River of Gold, a dulce de leche with caramel ribbons snaking through it.
 Or, Peanutty, which is made with Reeses Peanut Butter cups.
 You can’t go wrong!